Svalorzen/CppCopyProposal/README.md

 ### Adding New Functionality ###

-A type-copy is allowed to define additional methods upon definition, as it would be done in a normal class definition.
+A type-copy is allowed to define additional methods and attributes upon definition, as it would be done in a normal class definition.
 The type-copy has access to all its members in the same way the type-base has access to its own.

+Note that additional attributes will be initialized in type-copied constructors in the same way as if they weren't specified at all.
+Additional constructors can be specified if needed.

 ```cpp
 struct Base {